tcalmant/ipopo/docs/tutorials/rsa_xmlrpc.rst

     async response: PythonAsync says: Howdy PythonAsync that's a nice runtime you got there promise response: PythonPromise says: Howdy PythonPromise that's a nice runtime you got there

-This consumer uses etcd to discover the IHello remote service, a proxy is created and injected into the consumer (using the same consumer code shown above), and the consumer calls this proxy producing the text output above on the consumer and this output on the remote service impl:
+This consumer uses etcd to discover the ``IHello`` remote service, a proxy is created and injected into the consumer (using the same consumer code shown above), and the consumer calls this proxy producing the text output above on the consumer and this output on the remote service implementation:

 .. code-block:: console